LCOGT/quickanalysis/README.md

 ### Deploy

-With cli initialized and configured, we can deploy by running `$ eb deploy`.
+With CLI initialized and configured, we can deploy by running `$ eb deploy`.

-For more information on using the eb cli, please refer to the [aws documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html).
+For more information on using the eb CLI, please refer to the [AWS documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html).

 ## Monitoring and Debugging

-Monitoring and debugging are both possible through the elastic beanstalk console.
+Monitoring and debugging are both possible through the Elastic Beanstalk console.
-You can navigate to the console on your own, or with the eb cli by running `$ eb console`.
+You can navigate to the console on your own, or with the eb CLI by running `$ eb console`.

 Logs can also be retrieved directly in your terminal with `$ eb logs`.